JawaMoped - Technical

 Information and wiring diagram for direction indicators.
 See also the April‘79 CMR article on the “manuals - 207 literature” page showing a factory fitted version.

-A table of spark plug types with equivalent grades from various manufacturers.
+A table of recomended spark plug types for most models with equivalent grades from various manufacturers.

 A data sheet with some detail information about gear and engine oil types for use in our moped gearboxes.